-Go to Select > Subject so that Adobe Sensei can do its magic and automatically create a selection around your subject.
+Go to Select > Subject so Adobe Sensei can do its magic and automatically create a selection around your subject.

 With the Layer Mask thumbnail selected, go to the Options bar and click on the Select and Mask button so that you will be taken into a workspace where you can refine the edges of your mask.

 You can choose among different viewing options by clicking on the View drop-down menu.
 As you can see, I have the default Black & White view, which also pertains to the Golden Rule of masking, “White Reveals, Black Conceals.”

 Use the Global Refinements to refine the edges of the mask by slightly increasing the Smooth slider.